School Information

 Click on ‘Free School meals’

-Who Qualifies for Free School Meals?
+Who Qualifies for Education Benefits?

 Children and young people attending school on a full-time basis may be entitled to receive free school meals (FSM).